sunragav/marvel-comics-api/Readme.md

 	where as the 'domain' or the 'feature' layer does not need those annotations so they use their own format.
 	The network layer has a lot of other models to map the response received from the api call and transforms to a stripped down version just appropriate for the next layer above ('data') to consume.
+	If you can notice carefully, there are two different bindings bigImageUrl and imageUrl used for the Imageviews in the details screen and the list view screen respectively.
+	This enables us to download and maintain two different image sizes for the two screens so that the list view uses a smaller icon size for the images while the full screen details screen uses a bigger image.
 	The detail view is designed using the CoordinatorLayout, NestedScrollview(body) and CollapsableToolBarLayout(header), so that it can be scrolled up to fade and collapse.
 	The 'feature-home' module also uses the navigation component for the navigation of the screens.
 	It uses the databinding to bind the data it got from the viewmodel to the actual view, reducing much of the boiler plate code.